GiannosLouloudis/Splash/README.md

-This project is licensed under the terms of the HCMR license.
+This project is licensed under the terms of the HCMR (Hellenic Center of Marine Research) license.
 Copyright (c) 2019 John Louloudis, Tereza Manousaki, Alexandros Tsakogiannis.

 ## Splash